code-423n4/2023-06-stader-findings/data/ravikiranweb3-G.md

 This is one such example, but there are many such occassion where storage could be replaced with memory for optimization.
 Every time, the data is read only and there is no update on the state variables, it is better to read them in memory.

+As a quick reference, look at get functions of SDCollateral contract.

 example, in the below function,
 -> PoolThresholdInfo storage poolThreshold = poolThresholdbyPoolId[_poolId];